glaucius/aws-waf-terraform-advanced-rules/README.md

 ## Rule AWSRateBasedRuleDomesticDOS

-Priority: 1
-Action: Block requests that match the rule, in this case the rule blocks requests from a single IP address, that comes from Brazil if they are higher than 2000 requests per 5 minutes range of time.
+Block requests that match the rule, in this case the rule blocks requests from a single IP address, that comes from Brazil if they are higher than 2000 requests per 5 minutes range of time.

-Statement:
-Rate-Based Statement: Limit requests to 2000 per IP within a specified time window.
-Scope Down Statement: Allow requests only from Brazil (country code "BR").
-Visibility Configuration: Enable CloudWatch metrics with the specified metric name and enable sampling of requests.
+* Block all requests that goes higher than 2000 per 5 minutes
+* It works only when the request comes from Brazil
+* Enables visibility on AWS CloudWatch metrics

 ## Rule AWSRateBasedRulePerFqdnorServiceAndDomesticDOS

-Rule Name: AWSRateBasedRulePerFqdnorServiceAndDomesticDOS
-Priority: 2
-Action: Block requests that match the rule, in this case the rule blocks request from a single IP address, that comes from Brazil and uses "app.foo.bar" as a hostname, considering the Host header as value to be matched.
-If the amount of requests are higher than 500 during 5 minutes, well, it will block the source IP address.
-Statement:
-Rate-Based Statement: Limit requests to 500 per IP within a specified time window.
-Scope Down Statement:
-Geo Match Statement: Allow requests only from Brazil (country code "BR").
-AND Statement:
-Byte Match Statement: Block requests containing "app.foo.bar" in the specified header.
-Visibility Configuration: Enable CloudWatch metrics with the specified metric name and enable sampling of requests.
+It does almost the same than the previus rule, but it has another statement that demands a match between 'host' header and a string.
+So, it blocks requests when it is higher than 500 requests, needs to match country code with Brazil and 'app.foo.bar' as hostaname or fqdn.

+* Block all requests that goes higher than 500 per 5 minutes
+* It works only when the request comes from Brazil
+* Need to match host header with value 'app.foo.bar'
+* Enables visibility on AWS CloudWatch metrics

+## License

+This project is distributed under the GPL v3 License.
+See the LICENSE file for more details.

+## Help

+If you need assistance or have any questions, we're here to help!
+Check out the following resources:

+- **Issues**: If you encounter any bugs or have feature requests, please open an [issue](https://github.com/glaucius/aws-waf-terraform-advanced-rules/issues) on our GitHub repository.

+Feel free to reach out if you have any questions or concerns.
+I value your feedback and I'm dedicated to making your experience with my rules as smooth as possible.